Bird print fabric was a fresh whimsical trend; print fabrics are always a chance to add color and chic to your new spring fashions.

 Florid floral and jungle prints, with and without birds and other fauna, scored a huge hit in post World War II America.
 A vintage tropical print never really goes out of style.

-Also ask yourself if you will mind seeing bird print fabrics everywhere when that is what you are wearing.
+Also ask yourself if you will mind seeing bird print fabrics everywhere when a fad is in full flower.

-Instead, look for a large bird print fabric scarf that you can drape across the front of your outfit and allow to flow down one arm.
+If you don't want to go all-in for this fad, look for a large bird print fabric scarf.
+Drape it across the front of your outfit and flowing down one arm.

-This goes right along with the kimono-sleeve Asian inspiration that became on-trend last year and stands the test of time as a true classic fashion.
+This goes right along with the kimono-sleeve Asian inspiration that stands the test of time as a true classic fashion.

 You also might look for a nice bird-shaped pin to adorn a handbag, hat, jacket or top.

-In summary, these darling novelty prints were a hit on the fashion runways and already are populating the clothing you will see in stores and everywhere this spring and summer.
+In summary, these darling novelty prints were a hit on the fashion runways and populate the clothing you will see in stores and everywhere this spring and summer.

 Print bottoms run the risk of emphasizing what you'd rather not or looking like pajamas.